sumitcramola/Weather/README.md

 4) Build project using Mvn Command : mvn clean install
 5) Run application on tomcat      : mvn tomcat:run
 6) In browser type : http://localhost:8080/weather-web/
+7) To Run the test cases :   mvn test

 -----------------------------------------------------------------------------------
 I have done it using both the approaches XML and JSON.